CleverCloud/documentation/content/doc/quickstart/_index.md

 ### Manage your Add-on

-Once an add-on is created, at least two management tabs are available in the Clever Cloud console:
+Once an add-on is created, at least two tabs are available in the Clever Cloud console:

-* The **Information** tab
-* The **Configuration** tab
+- **Add-on dashboard:** This screen provides and overview of your add-on and its options, depending on the type of add-on it is.

+{{< image "/images/addon-dashboard.png" "Example of the dashoard tab of an add-on" >}}

+- **Information tab:** This screen sums-up the characteristics of the selected add-on.
+Features and environment variables (if applicable) are shown.

 Other tabs may be available, depending on the add-on type.

-#### Information screen

-This screen sums-up the characteristics of the selected add-on.
-Features and environment variables (if applicable) are shown.

-{{< image "/images/managing-addons-info.png" "Example of the information tab of an add-on" >}}

-#### Configuration screen

-Add-ons can be managed from the Configuration tab.
-This screen is managed directly by the provider of the add-on.

-{{< image "/images/managing-addons-config.png" "Example of the configuration tab of an add-on" >}}

 ### Delete an add-on